 The Department of Human Resources & Inclusive Community is here to support all DU employees.
 We can answer your questions about employment, benefits, professional development, and more.

 Since the onset of the COVID-19 pandemic in 2020, more people than ever before have been working and learning from home.
 While this practice helps mitigate the spread of disease and protect vulnerable members of our community, among other advantages, it also presents a host of new challenges for employees, managers, and faculty members.
-Find HRIC's helpful tips and resources, including how to submit your own remote work or telecommute request, below.
+Find HRIC's helpful tips and resources below.
+The new Flexible Work Policy Request Form is coming soon, please stay tuned.

 HRIC Tips for Remote Work